 Mr Chan is a director of Argyle Street Management Limited.
-Mr Chan is also a non-executive director of OUE Limited (listed on the SGX-ST) since 17 March 2010, non-executive director of CITIC Resources Holdings Limited (listed on Hong Kong Stock Exchange) since 10 March 2017 and commissioner of PT Lippo Karawaci Tbk (listed on Indonesia Stock Exchange) since 18 April 2019.
+Mr Chan is also a non-executive director of OUE Limited (listed on the SGX-ST) since 17 March 2010, non-executive director of CITIC Resources Holdings Limited (listed on Hong Kong Stock Exchange) since 10 March 2017, independent non-executive director of Pioneer Global Group Limited (listed on Hong Kong Stock Exchange) since 8 September 2023 and commissioner of PT Lippo Karawaci Tbk (listed on Indonesia Stock Exchange) since 18 April 2019.

-He was a non-executive director of Mount Gibson Iron Limited (listed on Australian Stock Exchange) for the period from 22 September 2016 to 5 January 2018 and a non-executive director of The ONE Group Hospitality, Inc.(listed on NASDAQ Stock Market) from 17 November 2017 to 29 January 2019.
+He was a non-executive director of Mount Gibson Iron Limited (listed on Australian Stock Exchange) for the period from 22 September 2016 to 5 January 2018 and a non-executive director of The ONE Group Hospitality, Inc. (listed on NASDAQ Stock Market) from 17 November 2017 to 29 January 2019.
 He was formerly with Lazard Asia Limited and Goldman, Sachs & Co.